Renzo Eusebi

-Renzo Eusebi (born 18 April 1946 in Montalto delle Marche), Italian painter, sculptor of contemporary art.
+Renzo Eusebi (born 18 April 1946 in Montalto delle Marche) is an Italian painter and sculptor of contemporary art.
 He is co-founder of the artistic movements of Transvisionismo (1995) and GAD (Dialectical Aniconism Group-1997).

 Biography

 He was born in Patrignone, a hamlet of Montalto Marche on 18 April 1946.
 In 1962 he attended the artistic high school in Rome and became friends with Sante Monachesi.
 He engages in the bas-relief in plaster, uses the spatula, creates a series of paintings obtaining a crushed painting.
 From the 70s to today, he has been present with his works in numerous personal and collective exhibitions and his artistic itineraries.
 In the 80s, he devoted himself to the search for an abstract surrealist painting, where they intertwine spirals from which geometric shapes of red, black, yellow and blue colors emerge, images and primary colors.
 In the 90s, he is a founding member of "transvisionism", an artistic movement born in Castell'Arquato (PC) and G.A.D.
 Dialectical Anicinismo Group, founded in Rome by the critic and art historian Giorgio Di Genova.